Banno/banno-powerons/withdraw-by-check/withdraw-by-check-json-contract.md

 **Results detail:**

 - success: Was the attempt successful? (boolean)
+- successMessage: CU customizable.
+An array of up to 5 display lines.
+If included, this message will display in place of the hard-coded UX display success message.
 - memoMode: Is the system in MemoMode? (boolean)

 **When error condition is encountered:**